-Subarachnoid hemorrhage (SAH) is bleeding into the subarachnoid space — the area between the arachnoid membrane and the pia mater surrounding the brain.
-Symptoms of SAH include a severe headache with a rapid onset (“thunderclap headache”), vomiting, confusion or a lowered level of consciousness, and sometimes seizures.
-Neck stiffness or neck pain area also relatively common.
+Subarachnoid haemorrhage (SAH) involves haemorrhage into the subarachnoid space — the area between the arachnoid membrane and the pia mater surrounding the brain.
+SAH is usually the result of bleeding from a berry aneurysm in the Circle of Willis.
+Symptoms of SAH include a severe headache with a rapid onset (“thunderclap headache”), vomiting, confusion, reduced level of consciousness and sometimes seizures.
+Neck stiffness or neck pain are also relatively common.
+3

 After a subarachnoid haemorrhage is confirmed, its origin needs to be determined.
-If the bleeding is likely to have originated from an aneurysm (as in this case given the absence of any trauma), the choice is between cerebral angiography (injecting radiocontrast through a catheter to the brain arteries) and CT angiography (visualizing blood vessels with radiocontrast on a CT scan) to identify aneurysms.
-Catheter angiography also offers the possibility of coiling an aneurysm 3
+If the bleeding is likely to have originated from an aneurysm (as in this case given the absence of any trauma), the choice is between cerebral angiography (injecting radiocontrast through a catheter to the brain’s vasculature) and CT angiography (visualising blood vessels with radiocontrast on a CT scan) to identify aneurysms.
+Catheter angiography also offers the possibility of coiling an aneurysm at the time of identification.
+3

-The CT angiogram (CTA) reveals a small berry aneurysm in the anterior communicating artery (Acom).
+The CT angiogram (CTA) reveals a small berry aneurysm in the anterior communicating artery.

-This confirms the CTA result of an anterior communicating artery aneurysm.
+This confirms the CT angiogram result of an anterior communicating artery aneurysm.